TCP/IP

 layer 2: data link

-is part of theDoD link layer
+The OSI data link layer is part of theDoD link layer of

-is a physical address that is burned into
+network card.
+A mac address is a physical address that is burned into

 the network card.